Autopilot: Control Wheel Steering

 An option midway between fully automated flight and manual flying is Control Wheel Steering (CWS).
 Although it is becoming less used as a stand-alone option in modern airliners, CWS is still a function on many aircraft today.
 Generally, an autopilot that is CWS equipped has three positions: off, CWS, and CMD.
 In CMD (Command) mode the autopilot has full control of the aircraft, and receives its input from either the heading/altitude setting, radio and navaids, or the FMS (Flight Management System).
 In CWS mode, the pilot controls the autopilot through inputs on the yoke or the stick.
 These inputs are translated to a specific heading and attitude, which the autopilot will then hold until instructed to do otherwise.
 This provides stability in pitch and roll.
 Some aircraft employ a form of CWS even in manual mode, such as the MD-11 which uses a constant CWS in roll.
 In many ways, a modern Airbus fly-by-wire aircraft in Normal Law is always in CWS mode.
-The major difference is that in this system the limitations of the aircraft are guarded by the flight computer, and the pilot cannot steer the aircraft past these limits.
+The major difference is that in this system the limitations of the aircraft are guarded by the flight control computer, and the pilot cannot steer the aircraft past these limits.

 Computer system details

 The hardware of an autopilot varies between implementations, but is generally designed with redundancy and reliability as foremost considerations.
 For example, the Rockwell Collins AFDS-770 Autopilot Flight Director System used on the Boeing 777 uses triplicated FCP-2002 microprocessors which have been formally verified and are fabricated in a radiation-resistant process.

 Software and hardware in an autopilot are tightly controlled, and extensive test procedures are put in place.

 Some autopilots also use design diversity.
-In this safety feature, critical software processes will not only run on separate computers and possibly even using different architectures, but each computer will run software created by different engineering teams, often being programmed in different programming languages.
+In this safety feature, critical software processes will not only run on separate computers, and possibly even using different architectures, but each computer will run software created by different engineering teams, often being programmed in different programming languages.
 It is generally considered unlikely that different engineering teams will make the same mistakes.
 As the software becomes more expensive and complex, design diversity is becoming less common because fewer engineering companies can afford it.
 The flight control computers on the Space Shuttle used this design: there were five computers, four of which redundantly ran identical software, and a fifth backup running software that was developed independently.
 The software on the fifth system provided only the basic functions needed to fly the Shuttle, further reducing any possible commonality with the software running on the four primary systems.